ethercreative/yii2-ip-ratelimiter/README.md

         // Array of actions on which to apply ratelimiter, if empty - applies to all actions 'actions' => ['index'],

+        // Allows to skip rate limiting for test environment 'testMode' => true,
     ];
     return $behaviors;
 }